marianoguerra/einfo/README.rst

 * maybe include only record definition instead of -include_lib einfo.hrl?
 * remove macros and only use parse transform?
-* add getter for extra parameter, make it work for proplists and maps

 Author
 ------